efifogel/sgal/README.md

 Typically, OpenGL is preinstalled on systems; if not, it can be downloaded from http://www.opengl.org/.

+2.5.7. gl2ps
+GL2PS is a C library providing vector output for any OpenGL application.
+For more information see http://www.geuz.org/gl2ps/.

+If GL2PS is not installed in a standard place, you must set the environment variable GL2PS_DIR to point at the directory where GL2PS is installed, e.g.,

+  GL2PS_DIR=D:/GL2PS/1_3_8

+2.5.8 Some X libraries (forgot the name)
+This applies to Linux only.
+These libraries are not installed by default.
+You will get an error message during link if they are not installed.

 2.6.
 Building SGAL

 2.6.1.
 Environment Variables

-   PLATFORM=linux # Options are linux, windows, cygwin, console
+2.6.1.2.
+PLATFORM
+The PLATFORM environment variable indicates the combination of operating system and development environment.
+Theoretically there are four options listed below.
+In practice only the first two are trully supported.

+1. linux - Linux + GNU (g++, etc).
+2. console - Windows + MSVC (cl, etc) console application
+3. cygwin - Windows + GNU
+4. windows - Windows + MSVC windows application

+Note: In Visual Studio there are two kinds of *.exe binaries, a windows application and a console application.
+A Windows Application is a Windows program that typically has a GUI.
+Console applications, on the other hand, are supposed to be run from the console.
+For developers, the main difference is that a windows application's entry point is WinMain(), whereas a console application's entry point is main().

+Under Linux I set PLATFORM as follows:

+  PLATFORM=linux

+2.6.1.2.
+ROOT
+The ROOT environment variable points at the root directory of the directory structure where all files generated during the build are installed into.
+You can have several roots and switch between them.

-   # I set ROOT to $HOME/roots/linux_ego (and not just .../ego) just in case
+Under Linux I set ROOT as follows:

+  ROOT=$HOME//roots/$PLATFORM

-   the windows root and the linux root end up in the same disk:
+Using different roots for different platforms allows using a file system that is shared between different platforms (for example, if the Windows root and the Linux root end up on the same disk.)

-   ROOT=/home/[user]/roots/linux_ego
+2.6.1.3.
+USE_<some-feature>

-   # This points to the directory where CGAL is installed.
-It combines
+Recall that the environment variable CGAL_DIR points at the directory where CGAL is installed.
+The version of CGAL installed may combine several features that are possibly developed in different branches.
-   several branches according to the env. var. below.

-   CGALROOT=/usr/local/CGAL/CGAL-combined
+Let FTR ne an acronym of a feature.
+Set the environment variable USE_FTR to enable the feature.
+If the feature requires a corresponding CGAL feature, you must also install an appropriate version of CGAL that supports the corresponding CGAL feature.

    USE_NGM=1  # Nef Gaussian Map (CGAL)
-   USE_LTS=0  # Lines Through Segments
+   USE_LTS=1  # Lines Through Segments
-   USE_CORE=1 # link with the CORE library
    USE_AOS=1  # Arrangement On Surface
-   USE_VOS=0  # Voronoi On Sphere
+   USE_VOS=1  # Voronoi On Sphere
    USE_CGAL=1 # CGAL
    USE_SGM=1  # Spherical Gaussian Map
    USE_NEF=1  # Nef
-   USE_CGM=0  # Cubical Gaussian Map
+   USE_CGM=1  # Cubical Gaussian Map
    USE_GMP=1  # Link with GMP & MPFR

    USE_LTS=1 requires origin/Lines_through_segments-pmoeller
    USE_CGM=1 requires origin/Cubical_gaussian_map-efif
    USE_VOS=1 requires remotes/origin/Envelope_voronoi_2-ophirset
    USE_AOS=1 requires origin/Aos_2-remove_opt-efif

-   USE_EGO=1  #  Ego

 2.6.2.
 Script